tpham2580/foodMap/README.md

 ## Overview
 ### Description
-Tim's Foos Map is a website that display all of the different dishes I have every tried/made.
+Tim's Food Map is a website that display all of the different dishes I have every tried/made.

 ## 🔨 Tim's Food Map is built with
   - [Bootstrap](https://getbootstrap.com/)